GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ```

+### Open up a plain Text Editor
+As mentioned earlier, fx.zon files are just plain text files so to create the fx.zon, the first thing we'll need to do is open a text editor application. **Tip:** if your fx.zon isn't being read by CSI, make sure you're not using "Rich Text" or any similar encoding features in your text editor.

 ### The first row and last row of an fx.zon
 The first row of an FX zone file must show the plugin name exactly as it appears in Reaper.
 You can optionally add a plugin "alias" (or short name) that will appear in FX lists.